dthuerck/mapmap_cpu/README.md

 ------
 Compared with the development version from our HPG paper (cf. below).

+* v1.2 (6/25/2018):
+  - Added tech report for new tree selection algorithm (from v1.2) in doc/.
+  - Added novel envelopes for supermodular cost function types ("Antipotts", "LinearPeak").
+A tech report will follow.
+  - Several bugfixes.
 * v1.4 (1/10/2018):
   - Deterministic solver path with user-provided seed.
   - Several bugfixes and smaller improvements.